Koda-Pig/tetra-face/README.md

 - [x] clean up this readme
 - [ ] performance checks
 - [ ] security checks
-- [ ] Hide 'create room' button if a player has already created a room and is waiting for players to join
+- [x] Hide 'create room' button if a player has already created a room and is waiting for players to join
+- [ ] add line clearing animation to the blocks
+- [ ] replace user ids with username in frontend

 ---